gerner/environment/README.markdown

 	$ ln -s ~/environment/config/.bashrc ~/.bashrc
 	$ ln -s ~/environment/config/.vimrc ~/.vimrc

 Then I've got my environment set up.
+Doing this manually is not necessary; see Installation below.

+## Installing ##

+There is a handy install.sh script that will install the necessary files.
+This script will create symbolic links from the locations where the various config files should live to their environment sources.